guiguiw/eegfist/README.md

 # eegfist
 This is an attempt to create a classifier for the data provided at https://www.physionet.org/pn4/eegmmidb/.
 This data yields 64 channels of EEG data while performing various tasks.
+The following tasks have been adressed (description taken from the projects website):

+#### Task 1

+> A target appears on either the left or the right side of the screen.
+The subject opens and closes the corresponding fist until the target disappears.
+Then the subject relaxes.

+#### Task 3

+> A target appears on either the top or the bottom of the screen.
+The subject opens and closes either both fists (if the target is on top) or both feet (if the target is on the bottom) until the target disappears.
+Then the subject relaxes.

 ## Short summary
 - use the data provided for Task 1 and Task 3